darionco/rollup-plugin-web-worker-loader/README.md

     enableUnicodeSupport?: boolean, // When inlined in Base64 format, this option enables unicode support (UTF16).
 This
                                     // flag is disabled by default because supporting UTF16 doubles the size of the final
                                     // payload.
 Default: false

+    outputFolder?: string,          // When code splitting is used (`inline: false`), folder in which the worker scripts
+                                    // should be written to.
+Default: '' (same as build output folder)

     loadPath?: string,              // This option is useful when the worker scripts need to be loaded from another folder.
                                     // Default: ''